WAStateC.O.P.S. Spring 2025, chapter meeting

 At this important meeting, survivors will have input on:

-*Budgeting our chapter’s reimbursement amount for members who attend NPW 2025 and/or the 2025 hands-on-programs
+*Budgeting our chapter’s reimbursement amount for members who attend NPW 2025 and/or the 2025 survivor weekends

 *C.O.P.S. national elections (region trustee and national president)